Hello, my name is Xzarina

 Who I work with . . .

-• Those experiencing grief, a sense of emptiness, hopelessness or low self-esteem.
+Those experiencing grief or a sense of emptiness, hopelessness or low self-esteem.

 “Xzarina is extremely intelligent, highly intuitive, has a big heart and natural compassion.
 She understands what deep soul work is and what it entails and has a great capacity to quickly understand complex issues.”